St Erth Reading Intent, Implementation and Impact Statement

 Read, Write, Inc. Spelling has had a positive impact on the teaching of spelling and making this more manageable for teachers workloads.
 We will keep reviewing this and allow the three years to trial to see the true impact of this programme.
 The impact of our bespoke phonics scheme is having a very positive impact on spelling too as children are more confident in using their phonics for spelling from Year 2 onwards.

 As a result of the children at St Erth being given challenging texts to read, tell and write with higher level vocabulary, they are confident.
 This is apparent through our dramatic performances in KS1 and KS2 which are of a very high standard.

 The children are becoming more confident to discuss their learning through the development of metacognition in school and using target cards to prompt.
-As always, teachers at St Erth discuss and adapt materials and activities to ensure the best provision is always offered to the individual pupils and enabling them to be confident writers who compose a variety of engaging pieces using a variety of structures.
+As always, teachers at St Erth discuss and adapt materials and activities to ensure the best provision is always offered to the individual pupils (including those with SEND), enabling them to be confident writers who compose a variety of engaging pieces using a variety of structures.